EkType/Mukta/README.md

 Ek Mukta is a Unicode compliant, versatile, contemporary, humanist, mono-linear typeface available in seven weights, supporting Devanagari and Latin scripts.
 This type family is an open source version the Ek multi-script family which is an ongoing project to develop a unified type family for a large number of Indian scripts.
 The goal is to build one harmonious family across all Indian scripts without letting the visual features of one script dominate over others.
 This ensures that the font can be used successfully for both single and multi-script purposes.

-## License

-Ek Mukta is licensed under the SIL OFL 1.1 <http://scripts.sil.org/OFL>

-To view the copyright and specific terms and conditions please refer [OFL.txt](https://github.com/girish-dalvi/Ek-Mukta/blob/master/OFL.txt)

-## Designers

 Ek Mukta was designed by Girish Dalvi and Yashodeep Gholap with extensive support from Noopur Datye and many others.

 For a complete list of contributors please refer to [CONTRIBUTORS.txt](https://github.com/girish-dalvi/Ek-Mukta/blob/master/CONTRIBUTORS.txt)

+## License

+Ek Mukta is licensed under the SIL Open Font License v1.1 (<http://scripts.sil.org/OFL>)

+To view the copyright and specific terms and conditions please refer to [OFL.txt](https://github.com/girish-dalvi/Ek-Mukta/blob/master/OFL.txt)

 ## Downloading font binaries (TTF files)

 Find binary releases on <https://github.com/girish-dalvi/Ek-Mukta/releases>

-The font binaries are not directly part of this repository, as it only contains source files; however, the binaries are directly build from the ttx files in the `TTX` directory.
+The font binaries are not directly part of this repository, as it only contains source files; however, the binaries are directly built from the ttx files in the `TTX` directory.

 ## How do I install the font on my computer?